São Paulo Revolt of 1924: Rebels withdraw from the city

 On 27 July, the revolutionary high command took an unforeseen decision, but which seemed to be the only way to prolong the movement: withdraw the army from São Paulo, waging a war of movement in the interior.
-In Mato Grosso, they still hoped to reinforce the movement with local sympathizers, or, at worst, to go into exile in Paraguay or Bolivia.
 The only road to Campinas was about to be cut, trapping them in the capital, where further combat would only result in the destruction of the rebels themselves and the population.
 Negotiations failed, and the only possibility of victory would be with new uprisings in Rio de Janeiro and Minas Gerais.
 The fighters were worn out, many of them wounded; there are conflicting reports about troop morale.
-(Note: According to Miguel Costa, it was still good (Savian 2020); Santos 2013 has the same judgment.
+(Note: According to Miguel Costa, it was still good (Savian 2023); Santos 2013 has the same judgment.
 Carneiro 1965, reports that "the incorporation of volunteers and mercenaries were not enough to cover the desertions and the abandonment of the trenches by the 'braves' who preferred prostitutes and entertainment at the rearguard".)

 Pressure from the loyalist division was supposed to pin the rebels in combat, preventing a retreat, which is a laborious and risky military operation.
 Ordnance was loaded on trains starting at 14:00, but the troops withdrew at night, and loyalists had no night patrols or contact with enemy infantry.
 The revolutionary army escaped largely intact, with all its supplies; only a few elements of the southern detachment were left behind.
 The loyalists did not realize the withdrawal until the morning of 28 July.
 In Jundiaí, the South Column cut the road to Campinas at noon, but at 07:00 the last train had passed through Itirapina.
 A day's difference would have prevented the escape.
+The fleeing rebels headed towards Mato Grosso, where they hoped to strengthen the movement with local sympathizers, descend to Paraná, or, in the worst case scenario, go into exile in Paraguay or Bolivia.
+It was the only viable direction: Minas Gerais was opposed to revolutionary ideas, and the loyalists dominated southern São Paulo.